etamu-class/assg00/README.md

    style checker should properly indent your code when you save it, but if not you may need to check or correct this if code is misaligned or not properly indented.
-2. Variable and function names must use `camelCaseNameingNotation`.
+2. Variable and function names must use `camelCaseNamingNotation`.
    All variable and function names must begin with a lowercase letter.
    Do not use underscores between words in the variable or function name.
 Often function names will be given to you, but you will need